aws/jsii/superchain/README.md

 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

+For more information, refer to the `/NOTICE` file that is present in the Docker image.